shaibearary/utxo_chat/README.md

 # UTXO Chat

+This is a PoC of utxo chat proposed by [Tadge Dryja](https://github.com/adiabat).
 A decentralized chat system that uses Bitcoin UTXOs for spam protection without bloating the blockchain.

 ## Current Implementation